eileenlimjx/DSA4264-Project/README.md

 4. Insights for Policymakers: Provide actionable insights to support policy recommendations aimed at mitigating toxic content and promoting safer online spaces.

+### Setup instructions

+1. Clone the repository into your local machine

+2. Set up and activate virtual environment by running 'python -m venv venv' and 'source venv/bin/activate'

+3. Install the required dependencies using 'pip install -r requirements.txt'